HyperCapitalHQ/mycelium-protocol/README.md

 # mycelium-protocol
-We launch a protocol to innovate cooperations more faster
+We launch a protocol to innovate cooperations more faster and diversity.